• Airbag warning light illuminated

 • Do not ignore the airbag warning light.

-Airbag system components may be covered under the vehicle's safety warranty.
+Airbag system components may be covered under vehicle safety warranties.
 Check with your manufacturer.

-Driving with a malfunctioning airbag system can be dangerous and may not comply with safety regulations.
+Driving with a faulty airbag system can be dangerous and may violate vehicle safety regulations.

-The crash sensor is typically located near the front of the vehicle, often behind the bumper or near the radiator support.
+The right frontal restraints sensor is typically located in the front passenger side of the vehicle, near the airbag module.